ederlf/pv-sim/README.md

 # pvsim

-Pvsim is a very basic tool to simulate the generation of output values from a photo voltaic system along with simulated measurement of a household meter.
+Pvsim is a very basic tool to simulate the generation of output values from a photo voltaic system along with the simulated measurement of a household meter.

 ## Installation